 These valves use lubricants or sealants to ease their operation over a wide range of operating pressure.
-The lubrication film which is used between plug and body provides a seal and that requires periodic lubricant injection.
+The lubrication film which is used between the plug and body provides a seal that requires periodic lubricant injection.
 The sealant must be like that it does not get washed away with the fluid as the fluid can get contaminated and it should be able to withstand line temperature.
 These lubricants in plug valves are mostly plastic sealants.
-The use of effective sealant with properties such as proper elasticity, resistance to chemicals, and its ability to form an impervious seal around each body part is essential.
-The lubricating film also protects the metal surfaces between the plug and body from corrosion.
+The use of an effective sealant with properties such as proper elasticity, resistance to chemicals, and its ability to form an impervious seal around each body part is essential.
+The lubricating film also protects the metal surfaces between the plug and the body from corrosion.

 Lubricated plug valves are manufactured in sizes ranging from DN 15 to DN 900.
 They are used in applications with pressures over 2500 psi.

 These plug valves are usually used for lower-pressure lines.
 These valves contain an elastomeric body liner or sleeve installed in the body cavity.
 The plug that is tapered and polished acts like a wedge and tends to press the sleeve against the body.
 Thus the sleeve reduces the friction between the plug and the body.

 There are three types of non-lubricated plug valves: